knotseaborg/Machine-Learning-Proects/README.md

 # Machine-Learning-Projects
-This repo consists of links to my Google colaboratory projects
+This repo consists of my Google colaboratory projects and tutorials